Complements of discriminants of real parabolic function singularities. II: The case of singularities

-Consider again the case $l \equiv x-y$.
-Let $f$ be a point in one of these three domains in the slice $U(l)$ at the point $F(l)$.
-We assume that it is sufficiently close to $F(l)$, so that the positive critical value $\zeta$ at its highest critical point obtained by splitting the $D_4^-$ singularity is below the smallest value $\tilde \omega_1$ of all other positive critical values at real critical points.
-Then, acting as in the proof of Lemma \ref{lem1216}, we can move the polynomial $f$ within the discriminant complement in $\Xi_2$ in such a way that the critical values at the real critical points remain fixed, and the critical values at the two non-real points converge to a real value between $\zeta $ and $\tilde \omega_1$.
+Consider again the case $l \equiv \frac{x-y}{\sqrt{2}}$.
+Let $f$ be a point of the set $V(l) \cup W(l)$ it the corresponding slice $U(l)$.
+We assume that this point $f$ is sufficiently close to $F(l)$, so that the positive critical value $\xi$ at its highest critical point obtained by splitting the $D_4^-$ singularity is below the smallest value $\tilde \omega_1$ of all other positive critical values at real critical points.
+Then, acting as in the proof of Lemma \ref{lem1216}, we can move the polynomial $f$ within the discriminant complement in $\Xi_2$ in such a way that the critical values at the real critical points remain fixed, and the critical values at the two non-real points converge to a real value between $\xi $ and $\tilde \omega_1$.
 For the same reasons as in the proof of Lemma \ref{lem1216}, the corresponding critical points meet at a real critical point of class $A_2$.
 Next, we slightly perturb the obtained polynomial so that this point splits into two real critical points.
 We again obtain a polynomial with Coxeter-Dynkin graph shown in Fig.~\ref{504}.
 This polynomial has four critical points with Morse index 1; three of these points arise from the splitting of the $D_4^-$ singularity.
 The three corresponding vertices in the middle row of this graph are the leaf vertex and some two of the vertices connected to upper vertices.
 Only one of these three critical points has a positive critical value.
-Depending on the domain in the slice containing $f$, the vertex in the graph corresponding to this critical point is or is not the leaf-like right-hand vertex.
-This choice explicitly determines the virtual component associated with the obtained polynomial (and, consequently, also with the polynomial $f$ that belongs to the same component of the discriminant complement).
-Starting from an element of this virtual component, our program listed all of its elements, in particular found its $\mbox{Card}$ invariant.
-It turns out that $\mbox{Card}=844$ when the right-hand vertex in Fig.~\ref{504} corresponds to the critical point of $f$ with positive critical value, and $\mbox{Card}=1318$ in the other cases. $\Box$
+Depending on the component containing $f$, the vertex in the graph corresponding to this critical point is or is not the leaf-like rightmost vertex.
+This choice uniquely determines the virtual component of the virtual function associated with the obtained polynomial (and, consequently, also with the polynomial $f$ that belongs to the same component of the discriminant complement).
+Indeed, the information on this polynomial known to us determines all the elements of the virtual function up to the surgeries not crossing the discriminant: all these surgeries consist in collisions of the critical values at distant critical points.
+Starting from an arbitrary element of this virtual component, our program listed all of its elements, in particular found its $\mbox{Card}$ invariant.
+It turns out that $\mbox{Card}=844$ when the rightmost vertex in Fig.~\ref{504} corresponds to the critical point of $f$ with positive critical value, and $\mbox{Card}=1318$ in the other two cases. $\Box$